literakl/mezinamiridici/README.md

 Copy `.env.template` to `.env` and update as needed.
-If you want to access the web from other devices (e.g. mobile phone), you should point the endpoint properties to the real IP address (not localhost or 127.0.0.1).
+If you want to access the web from other devices (e.g. mobile phone), you should point the endpoint properties to your real IP address (not localhost or 127.0.0.1).

 ## Local run

-You might need to unblock the ports 8080 (web), 3000 (backend) and 27017 (mongo) in your firewall.

 The first terminal:
 ```